JRIGS/Eagle-Auto-HTML-and-CSS/README.md

 # Eagle-Auto-LLC
-First major projected completed for someone using HTML,CSS,JS
+First major projected completed for someone using HTML,CSS